evannetwork/evannetwork.github.io/tutorial/first-steps.md

 ## [Who do I work with?
 The Contacts](/tutorial/contacts)

 You can add anyone in evan.network to your contacts.
-And you can invite anyone with an email address into evan.network to become your contact.
+And you can invite anyone with an e-mail address into evan.network to become your contact.

 They all have or will get a profile Smart Contract, just like you.

 ## [Talking to Each Other: The Mailbox](/tutorial/mailbox)

-We call the messages sent and stored in evan.network Bmails, equivalent to Emails.
-And the communication style is similar to Emails, because it doesn't really lend itself to instant messaging and chatting due to the blockchain transaction delays.
+We call the messages sent and stored in evan.network Bmails, equivalent to E-mails.
+And the communication style is similar to E-mails, because it doesn't really lend itself to instant messaging and chatting due to the blockchain transaction delays.

-There is one major difference to Emails though: you always have a sender, the sender can't be forged and every BMail costs EVEs.
+There is one major difference to E-mails though: you always have a sender, the sender can't be forged and every BMail costs EVEs.
 So spam cannot really exist.
-Whenever anyone sends spam, it will cost him a lot and he is instantly identfied and can be blocked permanently.
+Whenever anyone sends spam, it will cost him a lot and he or she is instantly identfied and can be blocked permanently.